Arntzen-Software/parallel-gs/README.md

 - FIFO readback mode.
 This should be fairly trivial to add, but only relevant when doing proper integration in PCSX2, or other PS2 emulators.
   There is already code in place to support readbacks with proper synchronization.
 - EXTWRITE feedback in CRTC.
 I have not found any games using this, but should not be hard in theory.
-- Correct 32-bit Z interpolation.
-Currently, Z is interpolated in FP32 (incorrect), but 32-bit fixed-point Z could be implemented without too much pain should the need arise.
-  I have not found any games using it, however.
 - AA1 implementation is questionable.
 There are many details which are unknown to me how it's supposed to work exactly.

 ## Implementation details